weiran-aitech/shift_schedule/README.md

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/119012794-a5a1a800-b996-11eb-8254-cbe54cebc874.png)
-In the 7-day period，4 employees work for 48 hours and 5 employees work for 40 hours.
+In this shift schedule, 4 employees work for 48 hours and 5 employees work for 40 hours a week.
 Shifts assined to each employee are spaced by at least 16 hours.

 ### 2. Creating a schedule for 10 employees over a 7-day period, subject to the constraints as listed in example 1.

 App Result:
 ![image](https://user-images.githubusercontent.com/84350533/183247091-44349e8b-6a47-492b-bb71-90b6bf94c437.png)
-In the 7-day period, 9 employees work for 40 hours, 1 employee works for 32 hours.
+In this shift schedule, 9 employees work for 40 hours, 1 employee works for 32 hours a week.
 Shifts assigned to each employee are spaced by at least 24 hours.
 For each employee, different shift types are assigned on two adjacent days.

 ### 3. Creating a schedule for 35 employees over a 7-day period, subject to the following constraints:
    - Every day is divided into six 4-hour time slots.
 Each time slot requires different number of employees.